San Francisco de Paula, Science Department.

 Drug therapy: Based on the administration of chemical substances or medicines.
 These are drugs that act against microbes.
 The most important of those are antibiotics.

-s are antimicrobial substances produced naturally or artificially which is only active against bacteria and some type of fungi.
+Antibiotics are antimicrobial substances produced naturally or artificially which is only active against bacteria and some type of fungi.
 They should never be taken for a viral infection.
 It is also important to remember that you should not take them unless it’s necessary and prescribed by a doctor as bacteria become resistant to them, which makes them less effective or even useless.
 It is also important to follow the doctor’s prescription properly in terms of (with regard to) dosage and duration of the treatment in order to avoid increasing the resistance of bacteria to them.

 Non-infectious diseases